 We had a very tasty one course meal at Crocker’s, served with due speed, once we informed Crocker’s that we were at crickers.
 I kept an eye on the score, within reason, once the game resumed.
 Stentor very generously insisted on treating me to the meal.

 We missed the first 9 or 10 overs of Middlesex’s reply to Hampshire’s quite hefty score, but felt that Middlesex were making a very good fist of it when we returned to our seats at HQ.

 But then some wickets fell and the result seemed in little doubt.
-In any case, Stentor is very much an MCC man, caring for England and good cricket, but not particularly caring fro Middlesex.
+In any case, Stentor is very much an MCC man, caring for England and good cricket, but not particularly caring for Middlesex, despite being a North-West London man.
 So Stentor gave up and headed for home after watching for less than 30 minutes after the resumption.
 I bowed to the inevitable a couple of overs later, to avoid the heave of the exiting crowd.
 Here’s a link to the scorecard.